bgates747/AgonJukebox/README.md

 # Installation

 ## Installing a pre-assembled binary
-The application binary is located at `tgt.jukebox.bin` in this repository.
+The application binary is located at `tgt/jukebox.bin` in this repository.
 It has no external file dependences and can be stored in and executed from anywhere.
 It can also be placed in the `bin` directory of the SD card and invoked from any directory by typing `jukebox`.
 At present the application does not take any command-line arguments.

 ## Assembly from source
 On any system with `ez80asm`, including the Agon itself, navigate to `src/asm` and enter `ez80asm app.asm ../../tgt/jukebox.bin` (or any other target path of your choice).